 If you are only considering the potential for debt discharge, Chapter 7 bankruptcies are certainly the way to go.
-The problem is that qualifying for a Chapter 7 bankruptcy is not easy.
-In 2005, Congress completely overhauled bankruptcy laws and made it much harder for debtors to file for a liquidation bankruptcy.
-The idea was to push debtors who could pay at least part of their debts toward a Chapter 13 bankruptcy.
+The problem is that qualifying for this type of bankruptcy is not easy.
+In 2005, Congress completely overhauled bankruptcy laws and made it much harder for debtors to file for liquidation bankruptcy.

 Source: Industry estimates and average fees published by the United States Bankruptcy Court

 Debt Settlement vs. Bankruptcy: Eligibility